To provide you with the best experience, cookies are used on this site. Find out more here.

 It's not all about the entrance fees.
 Here are some ideas for some free things to see and do when you visit the Windsor and Maidenhead area.
 And don't forget:

-✅ Entry to Windsor Castle is free with our Residents' Advantage Card and the Castle offers many great free family activities at weekends and school holidays.
+✅ Until the end of 2024, entry to Windsor Castle is free with our Residents' Advantage Card and the Castle offers many great free family activities at weekends and school holidays.
 If you have paid for entry to Windsor Castle, you can enjoy free re-admission for a year by asking for your ticket purchase to be treated as a donation.
 Find out more here.

 ✅ National Trust members can explore local properties like Runnymede and Cliveden and get free parking at National Trust countryside properties on production of their membership cards.